jen2004/Advanced-Data-Management/README.md

 For my complete project report, refer to “Task PA.pdf”.

-Instructions to Execute SQL Queries from “code.txt” in pgAdmin 4:
+<strong>Instructions to Execute SQL Queries from “code.txt” in pgAdmin 4:</strong>

 1. Download and Extract the DVD Rental Database:<br>
 o	Download the DVD rental database from Neon Tech's sample database.<br>